Akash02032002/WeatherApp/README.md

 # << Weather Application powered by React.js >>

-##• It is a global weather tracking website with searching functionality.
+## • It is a global weather tracking website with searching functionality.
 After typing location’s city name, It display all important information about its “ temperature, humidity, visibility, wind speed, with it’s exact date and time.”

-##• Technologies : React.js, Node.js, Axios, openweather api, geolocation api, live-click api etc.
+## • Technologies : React.js, Node.js, Axios, openweather api, geolocation api, live-click api etc.

-## Setup
+## Setup Steps:-

-npm install && npm start
+### npm install && npm start

-## then in src/Apikey.js edit the api key
+#### then in src/Apikey.js edit the api key

 // Visit https://api.openweathermap.org & then signup to get our API keys for free